bryonbaker/rhai-redis-demo/doc/demo-script.md

 * Skupper installation details
 * OpenShift Local installation details
 * Elaborate on the instructions on setting up the isolated environments.
+* Move redis-reader into a container so people don't have to build the on-premises client.

 ## Background